In Him Ministries:

 When we are filled by the Holy Spirit we can experience the abundant and fruitful life that Christ promised us.

-The filling of the Spirit gives the believer power to live the Christian life on a moment-by-moment basis.
-In fact, the believer is commanded by God to be filled with the Holy Spirit at all times.
-Ephesians 5:18 says, "And do not get drunk with wine, for that is debauchery, but be filled with the Spirit."
+The filling of the Spirit gives the believer power to live the Christian life on an ongoing basis.
+In fact, the believer is commanded by God to be filled with the Spirit at all times.
+Ephesians 5:18 says, “And do not get drunk with wine, for that is debauchery, but be filled with the Spirit.”

 Christ promises to give us the strength to overcome the powers of darkness when we put our trust in Him.